 This applies to secondary characteristics as well as for explosive functions.

-Explosive systems shall be single-fault tolerant.
+Explosive subsystems shall be single-fault tolerant.

-Explosive systems shall be two fault tolerant, if premature initiation causes a catastrophic failure.
+Explosive subsystems shall be two fault tolerant, if premature initiation causes a catastrophic failure.

-If loss of function is safety critical or catastrophic, the explosive system shall avoid single-point failures and include at least two initiators.
+If loss of function is safety critical or catastrophic, the explosive subsystem shall avoid single-point failures and include at least two initiators.

-Provision shall be made within the explosive system to protect its components against unwanted operation or degradation.
+Provision shall be made within the explosive subsystem to protect its components against unwanted operation or degradation.

 Safety